Updated on November 7, 2023 by Julie McCool

 A bit of a hybrid, we've had delicious biscuits and egg sandwiches for breakfast in the main storefront space at Shoes, Cup & Cork.
 Out back, in the Secret Garden, patrons can enjoy food and cocktails at outdoor tables surrounding a bocce court.

 Upstairs is a more upscale, speakeasy-style dining room decorated with period antiques.
 The quirky decor and tasty menu make this a great foodie stop from morning to night.

 Mid-Range Table Service Leesburg Dining

-Tucked on the lower level in the same building as Fireworks Pizza and Tuscarora Mill, Los Tios serves up generous plates of authentically flavored Tex-Mex and Salvadorean food.
+Tucked on the lower level below Fireworks Pizza and Tuscarora Mill, Los Tios Grill serves up generous plates of authentically flavored Tex-Mex and Salvadorean food.
 The prices are a bit higher than some Mexican spots, but the tacos and platters are fresh and tasty.
 Los Tios also has two locations in Alexandria.

 Higher End and Special Occasion Leesburg Restaurants

 When it's time to treat yourself, these Leesburg restaurants offer fine dining in unique historic buildings.

 Occupying a grand old bank building across from the County Courthouse, Lightfoot is one of our favorite Leesburg restaurants for a special occasion or romantic meal.
 We've celebrated birthdays, Mother's Day, and anniversary dinners here, and the food and ambiance always live up to the occasion.